Envirometrix/PredictiveSoilMapping/01-Introduction.md

 highly obvious discrepancies between the observed location of soil polygon boundaries on newly digitized soil polygon maps and the obviously intended location of those same boundaries.
-For example, polygon boundaries, clearly intended to delineate drainage channels are often displaced relative to the channels or cut back and forth across the channels.
+For example, polygon boundaries clearly intended to delineate drainage channels, are often displaced relative to the channels or cut back and forth across the channels.